gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 * Provides flexibility to enable the architecture to evolve rapidly to changes in the business and technology environments, for example
     - Monitoring business growth and decline
 * Leverages performance management and reporting capability of the work products to ensure effectiveness of the architecture
-* Maximising business value with a steady state Business Architecture requires continually assessments to ensure that the value is achieved.
+* Maximizing business value with a steady state Business Architecture requires continually assessments to ensure that the value is achieved.

 # ADM – Requirements Management <a name="requirements"></a>